ejedev/DiscordCaptcha/README.md

 - Copy the limited role's ID and put it on line 11 of `DiscordCaptcha.py`
 - Copy your server's ID and put it on line 13 of `DiscordCaptcha.py`
 - Run `DiscordCaptcha.py`

+# Optional Config
+Feel free to modify anything in `CaptchaCreator.py` to change things like captcha length.

+# Known Issues
+- Creates a random captcha for some reason when the program first runs.
+- I have no idea what happens if a user has DM's disabled

+# Planned Features
+- Handling for user having DM's turned off.
+- Support for both Linux and Windows.